 The Downtown Specific Plan will allow higher intensity development in the Downtown area with the use of incentives and community benefits.
 The vision for the downtown is for a variety of uses with higher intensity in the Downtown Core.
-This project is adjacent to other office uses and is near various other major destinations such as historic Murphy Avenue, the Caltrain Station, and Plaza del Sol.
+This project is adjacent to other office uses (and future office) along S. Mathilda Avenue and is near various other major destinations such as historic Murphy Avenue, the Caltrain Station, and Redwood Square.

 The project will implement the objectives of the plan by providing higher quality office space for existing Sunnyvale businesses or will attract new Sunnyvale businesses.
 The size of the floorplates provides flexibility and can support multiple tenants or a single tenant.
-Businesses and their employees located this building will help support of other downtown commercial uses and destinations.
+Businesses and their employees located in this building will help support other downtown commercial businesses and destinations.